matletix/PLDSmart/back-end/docbox/content/example.md

 ### Authentification

 Two responses are possible.
-If it suceeds, it send back a token (and 200 as response code), if it fails, it sends back (401).
+If it succeeds, it send back a token (and 200 as response code), if it fails, it sends back (401).

 ```endpoint
 POST http://localhost:8080/authentification